-In order to allow reviewers to evaluate the appropriateness of costs, all applications must include a detailed budget narrative and a budget justification for each fiscal year.
-The budget narrative submitted with the final application must match the dollar amounts included on all required forms and clearly link to the project narrative.
+In order to allow reviewers to evaluate the appropriateness of all costs, applications should include a detailed budget narrative and a budget justification broken out by individual task.
+The budget narrative submitted with the final application should match the dollar amounts included on all required forms and clearly link to the project narrative.
 Please explain each calculation and provide a narrative justification to explain expenditures for each budget category.
-The budget narrative should describe, by category of expenditure, the total funding needed to accomplish the purposes and objectives contained in the overall work plan for the entire award period.
-Please explain how categorical costs are derived (Federal and non-Federal expenditures) in sufficient detail to enable reviewers determine if costs are 'allowable and reasonable' according to the cost principles referenced in 2 CFR part 200, Subpart E.

-Budget narrative categories must correspond to the standard categories listed in Section B of the SF-424A.
-For additional details, please review the budget guidance provided at: http://coast.noaa.gov/funding/pdf/forms/budget-narrative-guidance-GMD-04.09.2015.pdf:
+The budget narrative should describe, by category of expenditure, the total funding needed to accomplish the objectives described in the project narrative for the entire award period.
+Please explain how categorical costs are derived in sufficient detail to enable reviewers to determine if costs are 'allowable and reasonable' according to the cost principles referenced in 2 CFR 200, Subpart E. Budget narrative categories should correspond to the standard object class categories listed in Section B of the SF-424A.
+For additional details, please review the budget guidance provided at: